-At the end of September, IRETA received notification of a five-year award to serve as a National Screening, Brief Intervention and Referral to Treatment (SBIRT) Focus Center, a N-SBIRT ATTC.
-The N-SBIRT ATTC builds on IRETA’s decade-long work in this area on a variety of local, regional and national projects.
+At the end of September, IRETA received notification of a five-year award to serve as a National Screening, Brief Intervention, and Referral to Treatment (SBIRT) Focus Center, an N-SBIRT ATTC.
+The N-SBIRT ATTC builds on IRETA’s decade-long work in this area on a variety of local, regional, and national projects.
 Below, we review our recently-awarded SBIRT grants (a total of four), which stand as evidence of the undeniable momentum behind this simple, versatile risk reduction and prevention strategy.

 IRETA receives N-SBIRT ATTC grant from SAMHSA

 We are very pleased to announce that IRETA has been awarded a five-year national ATTC-SBIRT grant from SAMHSA.

 As the new National SBIRT ATTC, IRETA will become a SBIRT National Focus Center.
 This entails ensuring the coordination of multiple national SBIRT initiatives and producing a SBIRT suite of services to advance the adoption of SBIRT practices within systems.
 As in the past, our work will have a strong basis in the latest implementation science using the ATTC Network’s technology transfer model.